Increasing Climate Resilience of Smallholder Farmers through Forestry

 Background of Project

 Since the last two decades of the twentieth century, the loss of forest land in Lao PDR rapidly increased due to various land-use practices, such as shifting cultivation, commercial logging and commercial agriculture.
 The national forest cover declined dramatically between 1992 and 2002, at an average rate of 134,000 hectares per year (equivalent to 1.2 – 1.3%).
 During this period, dense forest declined from 29% to 8.2%, while open forest increased from 16% to 24.5%.
 While the rate of deforestation has declined dramatically between 2002 (41.5% forest cover of the total land area) and 2010 (40.29%), several studies show high spatial variation in deforestation due to regional variation in soil type, elevation and socio-economic factors.

-The project aims to provide Increased adaptive capacity of smallholder farmers and their families by increasing their resilience and reducing the risk derived from climate change.
+The project aims to provide increased adaptive capacity of smallholder farmers and their families by increasing their resilience and reducing the risk resulting from climate change.
 It also aids in Improved Sustainable Forest Management and Reduced Emissions from Deforestation and Forest Degradation in DPV and XBN NPAs in Svannakhet and Salavan Provinces of Southern Laos.
 The project covers approximate area of 300,000 hectares of land.
-The implementation partner for this project is Prime Carbon Co Ltd.

-The projects provide livelihood upliftment for marginalised farmers by the generation of additional income from carbon credits.
+The project provides livelihood upliftment for marginalised farmers through the generation of additional income from carbon credits.
 It promotes gender sensitive strategies and improved regulations on cultural reservation.
 It assures carbon sequestration in trees and soil.
 The programme also addresses problems related to climate change and ecological habitats.
 It improves capacity for planning, managing and monitoring (MRV) forest resources.